学习中文的日常必备问题

 Can you write that down?

-你能把它写下来吗?(Nǐ néng bǎ tā xiě xiàlái ma?)- Useful for memorizing characters and clarifying pronunciation.
+你能把它写下来吗?(Nǐ néng bǎ tā xiě xiàlái ma?)- Especially helpful for characters or addresses which are difficult to understand orally.

 -